MonCore/moncore/README.md

 # MonCore — Financial Operating System

-MonCore is a **regulator-grade financial operating system** architected as a **ledger-first financial kernel** for issuer-led banking, payments, and embedded finance.
+MonCore is a regulator-grade **financial operating system** architected as a ledger-first financial kernel for issuer-led banking, payments, and embedded finance.

-It operates as the **authoritative system of record** for balances, compliance enforcement, audit evidence, and risk controls — while keeping **card issuing, safeguarding, settlement, and scheme participation** strictly **issuer-gated** and contract-controlled.
+It operates as the **authoritative system of record** for balances, compliance enforcement, reconciliation, and audit evidence — while keeping issuing, safeguarding, settlement, and scheme participation **strictly issuer-gated and contract-controlled**.

-MonCore is designed for **Electronic Money Institutions, sponsor banks, card issuers, regulated fintech platforms, and supervisory review**.
+MonCore is designed for:

+- Issuer and sponsor banks
+- Electronic Money Institutions (EMIs)
+- Card issuers and scheme programmes
+- Regulated fintech platforms
+- Supervisory and audit review

+MonCore is not a consumer product and not a bank.
+It is a **financial kernel and operating framework** for building and supervising regulated financial systems.

 ---

+## Architectural Positioning

+MonCore implements a strict separation between:

+- **Ledger authority and balance integrity**
+- **Compliance and risk enforcement**
+- **External execution, custody, and settlement providers**

+The kernel remains the single authority for all regulated state.

+External providers act strictly as execution agents and never mutate balances, ledger state, exposure counters, or reconciliation records.

+All issuer-dependent capabilities remain **inactive until formal onboarding and contract activation**.

+---

-## Core Architecture Principles
+## Core Design Principles

-MonCore is built around non-negotiable regulatory and architectural guarantees:
+MonCore is built around non-negotiable regulatory and architectural guarantees.

-- **Ledger-first kernel** — immutable event ledger, derived balances only
-- **System of record authority** — no provider may mutate balances or ledger state
-- **Compliance-native** — AML / CTF, velocity controls, freeze enforcement, audit-first
-- **Issuer-gated execution** — issuing, custody, safeguarding and settlement inactive until onboarding
+### Ledger-First Kernel
+All monetary state is derived exclusively from an immutable double-entry ledger.
+Balances are never authoritative and are always computed from ledger history or validated snapshots.

+### System-of-Record Authority
+No execution provider, processor, or partner may mutate balances, ledger state, or compliance state.
+All regulated mutations are adjudicated exclusively by the MonCore kernel.

+### Compliance-Native Architecture
+AML / CTF evaluation, velocity enforcement, tier limits, freezing, reconciliation audits, and export evidence are executed inline with financial posting.

+Compliance is not an external system — it is embedded inside the kernel.

+### Issuer-Gated Execution
+Issuing, BIN sponsorship, safeguarding, withdrawals, and settlement finalization remain **contract-gated and inactive** until issuer onboarding is completed.

+### Multi-Tenant by Design
+Multiple regulated programmes may operate on a single kernel with:

-- **Multi-tenant by design** — regulator-safe tenant isolation and governance
+- Strict tenant isolation
+- Jurisdiction gating
+- Capability-based activation
+- Independent partner governance

+### Sandbox = Production
-- **Sandbox = production** — identical code, controls, jobs and audit paths
+The same code, schema, controls, background jobs, reconciliation logic, and audit paths run in both sandbox and production.

-There are **no sandbox shortcuts**, no reduced controls, and no environment-specific logic.
+There are:

+- No sandbox shortcuts
+- No reduced controls
+- No environment-specific logic

+Only credentials and counterparties differ.

 ---